-2023 % 2022 % Ratio of expenses to weighted average net assets 1 - excluding performance component of Manager's fees 0.80 0.81 - including performance component of Manager's fees 1.24 1.20 Portfolio turnover rate 2
+2024 2023 % % Ratio of expenses to weighted average net assets 1 - excluding performance component of Manager's fees 0.80 0.80 - including performance component of Manager's fees 1.21 1.24 Portfolio turnover rate 2

-- 1 The annualised ratios are computed in accordance with the guidelines of Investment Management Association of Singapore.
-The expenses used in the computation relate to expenses at the Group level, excluding property related expenses, finance costs, income tax expense and foreign exchange gains/(losses). - 2 The annualised ratio is computed based on the lesser of purchases or sales of underlying investment properties of the Group expressed as a percentage of daily average net asset value.
+The annualised ratios are computed in accordance with the guidelines of Investment Management Association of Singapore.
+The expenses used in the computation relate to expenses at the Group level, excluding property related expenses, finance costs, income tax expense and foreign exchange gains/(losses).